© 1997-2019 Jerry Emanuelson

 The Needle Phobia Page

-A starting point for overcoming an important, but often-ignored condition.
+A starting point for overcoming an important, but widely-ignored condition.

-Needle phobia is a defined* medical condition that affects more than 10 percent of the population to an extent that it causes them to avoid needed medical care.
-Many cases of what is called needle phobia go far beyond a simple fear of needles.
+Needle phobia is a defined* medical condition that affects between 20 and 23 percent of the adult population to such an extent that it causes them to avoid needed medical care.
+Nearly all cases of what is called needle phobia go far beyond a simple fear of needles.
 On this page, you will learn the many aspects of needle phobia.